williamfedele/Roboprof/README.md

 - Navigate to the `rasa` directory.
 - Train the Rasa model with `rasa train`.
 - Start the actions server with `rasa run actions`.
-- Interact with the trained model using `rasa shell`.
+- In a different terminal: Interact with the trained model using `rasa shell`.

 This setup trains the Rasa model, runs the actions server, and opens a shell for interaction.